Asian shares rise on optimism about Trump’s recovery

 “By reducing uncertainty around a possible delay to the U.S. presidential election, the initial market reaction should be positive for risk assets, with U.S. equities and oil prices, for example, reversing Friday’s declines,” Innes said.

-Japanese media reports said Fujitsu’s president apologized Monday for the breakdown last week in the Tokyo Stock Exchange’s trading system, which the Japanese company had developed.
+Fujitsu’s president Takahito Tokita apologized Monday for the breakdown last week in the Tokyo Stock Exchange’s trading system, which the Japanese company had developed.

 The mechanical failure caused all trading to be halted in Tokyo on Oct.
 1. It was fixed, and trading on the world’s third largest equity market resumed the following day.

-Tokita promised to work with the exchange to prevent a recurrence of the malfunction in the vast Arrowhead system, according to the reports.
-Fujitsu said it could not immediately confirm the comments.
+Speaking at an online Webinar for a digital transformation at Fujitsu, Tokita promised to work with the exchange to prevent a recurrence of the malfunction in the vast Arrowhead system.

+“We have caused great trouble, and we apologize from the bottom of our hearts,” he said.

 On Friday, the S&P 500 slumped 1.7% as soon as trading began, only to churn through another turbulent session.
 By the end of the day, it had trimmed its loss to 1%, closing at 3,348.42.
 Despite the drop, most of the stocks in the index were higher.